 CRC operates a number of programs, including conducting organizational research on nonprofit organizations and political influencers, publishing a monthly magazine titled Capital Research, producing documentary films through the “Dangerous Documentaries” label, and operating the website InfluenceWatch.

-CRC is led by the organization’s president, former George W. Bush White House aide Scott Walter, and board chair, the Hoover Institution’s Michael Franc.
+CRC is led by the organization’s president, former George W. Bush White House aide Scott Walter, and board chair Michael Franc, who has worked at the Hoover Institution and the Heritage Foundation.
+2

 Capital Research Center engages in research into philanthropy’s interaction with in the public policy process, especially as it relates to the intentions of donors.
-The group has published books on problems of institutional political behavior and the often unsuccessful protection of capitalist and center-right donors’ intentions, and CRC president Scott Walter has written articles on philanthropic policy.
+The group has published books on problems of institutional political behavior and the often unsuccessful protection of capitalist and center-right donors’ intentions,6 and CRC president Scott Walter has written articles on philanthropic policy.7

-Capital Research Center releases a monthly magazine, titled Capital Research, with research articles and news items on nonprofit policy, the interaction of influencers with the public policy process, and public policy debates.
-CRC additionally publishes research-based blog posts on philanthropic policy, political and policy debates, and organizations involved in the public policy process.
+Capital Research Center releases a monthly magazine, titled Capital Research, with research articles and news items on nonprofit policy, the interaction of influencers with the public policy process, and public policy debates.8 CRC additionally publishes research-based blog posts on philanthropic policy, political and policy debates, and organizations involved in the public policy process.9

-Capital Research Center has received “substantial support” from the Lynde and Harry Bradley Foundation and grants from the John William Pope Foundation and the William E. Simon Foundation.
-CRC asserts that it takes no funding from governments and performs no contract work.
+Capital Research Center has received “substantial support” from the Lynde and Harry Bradley Foundation12 and grants from the John William Pope Foundation13 and the William E. Simon Foundation.14 CRC asserts that it takes no funding from governments and performs no contract work.15

-CRC is governed by a board of trustees chaired by Michael Franc, a research fellow at the Hoover Institution who has worked for Congressional Republican leadership and the conservative Heritage Foundation.
-Other CRC trustees include Edwin Meese, who served as U.S. Attorney General in the Reagan administration.
+CRC is governed by a board of trustees chaired by Michael Franc, a research fellow at the Hoover Institution who has worked for Congressional Republican leadership and the conservative Heritage Foundation.17 Other CRC trustees include Edwin Meese, who served as U.S. Attorney General in the Reagan administration.18

 Ballotpedia: Capital Research Center